-Tenant Damage versus Normal Wear
+Tenant Damage versus Normal Wear and Tear

-Tenant Damage versus Normal Wear
+Tenant Damage versus Normal Wear and Tear

-Tenant Damage versus Normal Wear can be confusing for many.
+Tenant Damage versus Normal Wear and Tear can be confusing for many.
 Normal wear is essentially the deterioration of an item that occurs under normal conditions.
 Tenant damage usually requires more extensive repair, and at a greater cost than “normal wear”, and is often the result of a tenant’s abuse or negligence that is above and beyond normal wear.

 Normal costs of turning over a rental property after a tenant vacate MAY NOT be charged to the TENANT.
 The costs an OWNER incurs for the basic cleaning and repairing of such items necessary to make a unit “rent ready” for the next TENANT are part of the cost of doing business.
 The following is a list of items typically attributable to routine use or “normal wear and tear”.

-Examples of Tenant Damage versus Normal Wear:
+Examples of Tenant Damage versus Normal Wear and Tear:

 NORMAL WEAR AND TEARDAMAGES